coleifer/peewee/docs/peewee/database.rst

-Peewee includes a :ref:`SQLite extension module <sqlite_ext>` which provides many SQLite-specific features such as :ref:`full-text search <sqlite-fts>`, :ref:`json extension support <sqlite-json1>`, and much, much more.
-If you would like to use these awesome features, use:
+Peewee includes a :ref:`SQLite extension module <sqlite_ext>` which provides many SQLite-specific features such as :ref:`full-text search <sqlite-fts>`, :ref:`json extension support <sqlite-json1>`, and more.
+These features are provided by the following modules:

 * :py:class:`SqliteExtDatabase` from the ``playhouse.sqlite_ext`` module, or
 * :py:class:`CySqliteDatabase` from the ``playhouse.cysqlite_ext`` module.